Winter semester 2019/20

 - Lecture 3 (3D rigid body kinematics, motion lab visit)

 - Lecture 4 (Introduction to inertial motion capturing), Exercise sheet 1 (IMU data): session on December 6, 2019, 10-11:30, room 48-231, Solution 1

 - Lecture 6 (Kalman filter), Exercise sheet 2 (Kalman filter): session on December 20, 2019, 10-11:30, room 48-231, Solution 2

 - Lecture 8 (Application of the EKF to IMU based human kinematics estimation), Exercise sheet 3 (EKF based kinematics estimation and pose-based IMU-to-segment calibration): session on January 17, 2020, 10-11:30, room 48-231, Solution 3

 - Lecture 9 (Probabilistic sensor fusion and parameter estimation from an optimization perspective)

 - Lecture 10 (Bayesian linear regression)

 - Lecture 12 (Probabilistic deep neural networks)

-- Lab session (Probabilistic regression and classification)
+- Lab session (Probabilistic regression)

 Summer semester 2019